 - Motor brush—A motor brush on some tools, including hand-held drills, allows the tool to function properly.
 Brushes that are broken or excessively worn will need to be replaced.

 When you order through Sears PartsDirect, you'll be receiving genuine replacement parts from the original manufacturer.
-At Sears PartsDirect, we’re always committed to our customers, and we back every sale with a generous return policy, so you can shop confidently knowing that each part is guaranteed to fit.
-If you have any concerns or questions, we’re standing by to help.
+At Sears PartsDirect, we’re always committed to our customers.